China: New coronavirus death and infection count rises | DW | 22.01.2020

-A new coronavirus has now killed nine people in China and infected 440, the Chinese health commission has said.
+A new coronavirus has now infected 440 people and killed nine in China, the Chinese health commission has said.
 With millions of people set to travel for Lunar New Year, efforts to halt the spread are being stepped up.

 Authorities in China said that the number of cases of a new virus had risen to 440 and the death toll had risen to nine on Wednesday.